Shopify

 Order attribution variables

-These parameters are automatically handled by our order attribution tracking script, but you can decide to manage them on your own if you want full control on Karla attribution logic.
+These parameters are automatically handled by our order attribution tracking script, but you can manage them yourself if you want full control over Karla's attribution logic.

 These variables are: